 Seven assemblies The addresses to the seven assemblies in the first two chapters of Revelation show features representing the church in its progress through the ages, seven symbolising completeness.
 Ephesus symbolises the early church declining after the departure of the wise master-builder.
 Smyrna symbolises the time of persecution under Nero and Diocletian.
 Pergamos symbolises the stage under Constantine when many professing but unreal persons were drawn in as nominal Christians.
 These first three are past – the last four continue to the end.
 Thyatira symbolises Roman Catholicism, particularly in the period when it predominated in corruption.
 Sardis symbolises Protestantism after it had lost its early spiritual power and become worldly.
 Philadelphia represents latter church history on the part of those who stand morally in faithfulness to the Lord Himself.
 Laodicea has been described as representing the arrogance of rationalism and higher criticism of the nineteenth century, but it can also symbolise any group of Christians who are self-satisfied and unaware of their distance from the Lord.

-Shekel Unit of weight, believed to be 15.56g.
-See under weights and measures

 Sheol A vague O.T. term to describe the place of spirits of departed persons, without distinguishing good or evil.
 It does not therefore correspond to either heaven or hell.

 South Generally that part of the territory of Israel belonging to Judah and Simeon.
 Because the sun is at its hottest at midday, signifies warmth as north signifies cold.
 Also can mean “right hand” because Israelites always considered the points of the compass when facing the East.